WarppAudio/warpp-audio-waapi-tools/Source/event-creation/README.md

 - Displays the name of the connected Wwise project (test-waapi-2024 in this case).

-- Helps users confirm that the tool is connected to the correct Wwise project.

 ### ⚙️ Settings Panel
  >**Important**: After making any changes to settings, it's recommended to restart the tool to ensure all changes are properly applied.